-Online learning makes it possible for students to take a wide variety of AP and college-level courses even if their school cannot offer these courses.
+Online learning makes it possible for students to take a wide variety of AP and collegelevel courses even if their school cannot offer these courses.

-However, not every online school has the authority to "grant" course credits and most local public schools have policies and procedures regarding the transfer of credit.
+However, not every online school has the authority to "grant" course credits, and most public schools have policies and procedures regarding the transfer of credit.

-Before enrolling in an online program it's a good idea to contact your local school's guidance department to find out if they will accept credits from the online school your child is interested in attending.
+Before enrolling in an online program, it's a good idea to contact your local school's guidance department to find out if they will accept credits from the online school your child is interested in attending.

 Our student body is made up of both part-time and full-time students.
-Part-time students are typically enrolled in another school, home educated or are enrolled in another educational program.
+Part-time students are typically enrolled in another school, home educated, or are enrolled in another educational program.

-In fact, 72% of our student body attend public school on a full-time basis.
-We are an approved charter school AND public school in New Hampshire and as such we are authorized to grant course credit and to award diplomas.
+In fact, 72% of our student body attends public school on a full-time basis.
+We are an approved charter AND public school in New Hampshire and, as such, we are authorized to grant school credit and to award diplomas.
 Typically, schools will accept our course credits, but we recommend that you contact your school's guidance department for information about enrollment or course restrictions before enrolling.